The meeting you keep having

 Even if leadership accepts the GSC evidence, the next question is usually “well, are we getting any traffic from AI?”
 The honest answer is: you probably are, but your analytics cannot see it.

-This creates a dangerous blind spot.
 AI referral visitors convert at 23x the rate of traditional organic visitors (industry research).
 When that high-value traffic masquerades as Direct in GA4, the ROI calculation for organic and AI visibility breaks completely.
 You look like you are losing traffic with no replacement channel, when in reality a high-converting replacement channel exists but your analytics cannot measure it.

-Step 4: The competitive framing that moves leadership
+The competitive framing that moves leadership

 AI-referred traffic to Shopify grew 7x since January 2025, with AI-attributed orders up 11x (Shopify, early 2026).
-ChatGPT referrals to publishers grew over 200% in the same window (Chartbeat).
+AI referrals to publishers grew over 200% in the same window (Chartbeat).
 The traffic did not disappear.
 It moved to a channel your competitors may already be capturing.

-Brands cited inside AI Overviews earn 35% more organic clicks and 91% more paid clicks than brands on the same queries that are not cited (industry research).
+Brands cited inside AI answers earn 35% more organic clicks and 91% more paid clicks than brands on the same queries that are not cited (industry research).
 Being visible in AI answers does not just capture AI traffic.
 It amplifies your traditional organic and paid performance too.

 This is the argument that resonates most with executives (Search Engine Land, 2026).
 You cannot sell certainty about AI search strategy because the landscape is evolving.
 But you can sell the cost of ignorance: competitors who invest early in AI visibility build entity authority and brand presence that compounds.
 Competitors who wait face a widening gap.
 The question is not “will this work?”
 The question is “can we afford to not know where we stand?”

-Frame 4: The conversion math changes everything.
+The conversion math changes everything

 AI search visitors convert at 23x the rate of traditional organic visitors (industry research).
 That means 1,000 AI search visitors produce roughly the same number of conversions as 23,000 traditional organic visitors.
 A 30% decline in total organic traffic may be offset by a much smaller volume of high-intent AI referrals — if you are capturing them.
 If you are not, you are losing on both sides.

-Step 5: The one-page case for leadership
+The one-page case for leadership

 Here is the structure for the internal presentation that moves this from a marketing concern to a strategic priority.
+Each slide builds on the previous one, moving from diagnosis to industry context to competitive risk to a specific ask.

 - Slide 1: The GSC diagnostic.
 Show impressions vs. clicks over 12 months.
 Call out the divergence.
 Label it: “AI interception, not SEO failure.”

 - Slide 2: The industry context.
-Three numbers: 48% of queries trigger AI Overviews, 61% CTR decline when they appear, 60% of searches are zero-click.
+Three numbers: 48% of queries trigger AI answers, 61% CTR decline when they appear, 60% of searches are zero-click.
 This is not happening to us.
 It is happening to everyone.

 - Slide 3: The blind spot.
 GA4 misattributes 30–50% of AI-influenced traffic.
 We do not know how much AI referral traffic we are actually receiving or missing.
 We are making decisions with incomplete data.